Before Your Session

 When it comes to your headshot photo session, there are a number of ways you can prepare in advance to make sure you have the most successful and positive experience.
 Every session is different, so some of these tips may or may not be applicable to your unique photography needs, but overall, these are my top tips for everyone to ensure you look and feel your best during your photoshoot.

-MAIN TIP: Simple is better.
+MAIN TIP:Simple is better.

-I strongly suggest making the most of your headshot session by bringing some more casual layered looks: leather jackets, a mock turtleneck, a plain, high-quality t-shirt.
-Bring outfits from head to toe if you want any awesome full or half body portraits.
+• For SIGNATURE OR CREATIVE Sessions, bring 2-3 of your best fitting professional tops/dresses.
+These shirts and/or dresses should be solid or have a non-distracting pattern.
+Consider bringing one that matches your eye color.
+When in doubt, wear navy.
+Bring a couple professional jackets if that’s a look you want.
+I strongly suggest making the most of your headshot session by bringing 1-2 casual layered looks: leather jackets, a mock turtleneck, a plain, high-quality t-shirt.
+Bring outfits from head to toe if you want any full or half body portraits.
+Bring anything you enjoy wearing that makes you feel great!

 DO: